Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers

+We note that the assembled networks are inevitably in a prestressed state, as the finite-temperature assembly process involves the formation of new constraints (crosslinks) between filaments that are in fluctuating states of local bending, stretching, or compression.
+However, as we will see in the next section, the assembled networks clearly remain well within the bending-dominated linear elastic regime, indicating that the effects of this thermally-induced prestress on network elasticity are insignificant.

 After assembly, we analyze the structural features of each network.
-To determine the connectivity $z$, or average number of connections at each network junction, we consider a reduced version of the simulated network.
-Each pair of crosslinked nodes in the original network corresponds to a single node in the reduced network, and each filament section between two crosslinked nodes in the original network corresponds to an edge (see sketch in Fig. S1 and further details in Supplemental Material, Section S1).
+To determine the connectivity $z$, or the average number of connections at each network junction, we consider a reduced version of the simulated network.
+Each pair of crosslinked nodes in the original network corresponds to a single node in the reduced network, and each filament section between two crosslinked nodes in the original network corresponds to an edge (see sketch in Fig. S1 and further details in Supporting Information, Section S1).
 Dangling ends, or filament sections in the original network connected to only one crosslink, are therefore neglected.
-This is a reasonable choice, as dangling ends do not contribute to the network’s zero-frequency elastic response.
+This is a reasonable choice, as dangling ends do not contribute to the elastic response of the network at zero frequency.
 We then calculate the connectivity from the number of edges $n_\mathrm{edges}$ and nodes $n_\mathrm{nodes}$ present in the reduced network structure as $z=2n_\mathrm{edges}/n_\mathrm{nodes}$.